 ABOUT TAMMY TALLANT

 Tammy was born and raised in Metropolitan Detroit, Michigan, and has independently traveled to more than 30 countries.
-Tammy has worked closely with hundreds of families and individuals dealing with issues such as poverty, domestic violence, depression, drug abuse, homelessness, and disabilities.
+Tammy has worked closely with hundreds of families and individuals dealing with issues such as poverty, domestic violence, mental health issues, drug abuse, homelessness, and disabilities.

 Tammy’s commitment to public service started in Michigan as a volunteer Big Sister.
 Then, in South Africa, she spent seven months working with children diagnosed with HIV/AIDS and non-profit animal welfare organizations.
 In Mesa County, Colorado, she was a Court Appointed Special Advocate (CASA) and taught special education in Mesa County for five years.